 Life

 Nothing for certain is known about the life of Aulus Cornelius Celsus.
-Pliny the Elder’s reference to his works in the Historia Naturalis (written 77 CE) provides the terminus ante quem for his life, and therefore his floruit is thought to be during the reign of Tiberius.
+Pliny the Elder’s reference to his works in the Historia Naturalis (written 77 CE) provides the terminus ante quem for his life, and his floruit is thought to be during the reign of Tiberius when the medical debates he describes were the most current.

 Works

-Celsus was an encyclopedist who compiled the world’s knowledge into a seven volume set, covering agriculture, medicine, military strategy and warfare, rhetoric, philosophy, and jurisprudence.
+Celsus’ magnum opus the compilation of the world’s knowledge into the Historia Naturalis, an eight-volume encyclopedia set covering agriculture, medicine, military strategy and warfare, rhetoric, philosophy, and jurisprudence.

-The only volume to survive in full is the one on medicine, De Medicina.
-The work is divided into eight books and an introduction:
+The only volume to survive complete is the one on medicine, De Medicina.
+This work is further divided into eight books and an introduction:

 - The introduction (prooemium) gives an overview of the history of medicine as well as the two chief schools of thought, the rationalists and the empiricists;